rwynn/monstache-site/src/advanced.md

 see the sections [Middleware](#middleware) and  [Routing](#routing).

 !!! warning
-	It is not recommended to override the default type of `_doc` if using Elasticsearch 6.2*.
-Using `_doc` as the type will not work with Elasticsearch prior to 6.2.
+	It is not recommended to override the default type of `_doc` if using Elasticsearch 6.2+ since this will be the supported path going forward.
+	Also, using `_doc` as the type will not work with Elasticsearch prior to 6.2.

 Make sure that automatic index creation is not disabled in elasticsearch.yml or create your target indexes before using Monstache.